gravitational/teleport/docs/4.3/trustedclusters.md

 ## Updating Trusted Cluster Role Map

-In order to update the role map for a trusted cluster first we will need to remove the cluster by executing:
+In order to update the role map for a trusted cluster, first we will need to remove the cluster by executing:

 ```bsh
 $ tctl rm main-cluster.yaml